 St. Kitts and Nevis is one of the world’s smallest parliamentary democracies.
-The islands have a history of competitive and credible elections, and civil liberties are generally upheld.
-There are some concerns about government corruption and transparency, particularly in regard to the Citizenship by Investment Program (CIP).
+The country has a history of competitive and credible elections, and civil liberties are generally upheld.
+There are some concerns about government corruption and transparency, particularly regarding the Citizenship by Investment Program (CIP).
 Authorities in recent years have struggled to address a rising crime rate.

 POLITICAL RIGHTS: 36 / 40